 A 2-hour practice session for adults & mature teens who know how to ride but want to build confidence in their bike control skills – starting, steering, and stopping.

 Bike Skills 102: Practice Session is a 2-hour supervised practice session, not a structured class.
 Participants can practice on one of Bike New York’s loaner bikes (if you register in advance), though we encourage using your own bike.
 We provide a safe, controlled learning area and the watchful eyes of Bike New York’s trained instructors, who will offer tips on how to effectively stop, start, and steer a bike.
 Bike Skills 102: Practice Session is intended for recent Learn to Ride participants, but we welcome anyone who isn’t confident with their bike control skills.
 Questions?
 Email us at firstname.lastname@example.org.

 NOTE: This is not a Learn to Ride Class.
 Bike Skills 102 is intended for students who can already ride.
 To read about our Learn to Ride program, click here.

 Class Location: Traffic-free Community Bicycle Education Center

 Class Size: 20-25 adults and mature teens

 Age Restrictions: Students must be at least 14 years old.

 Equipment: Bicycles and helmets will be provided to those who register online for the class.*

-Registration Policy: Advance registration is preferred; walk-up students are accepted as space allows.
+Registration Policy: Advance registration is required; walk-up students are not accepted.

 *Anyone who chooses to bring their own bicycle must ensure that the bicycle fits and is in good working order (i.e., wheels spin freely, brakes function).